 Recent clinical trials conducted by the FDA have found that users of Belviq or Belviq XR have an elevated risk of developing cancer—including colorectal, lung and pancreatic cancer.
 On February 13, 2020, the FDA announced that Eisai Inc., the manufacturer of the Belviq line, agreed to voluntarily withdraw both Belviq and Belviq XR from the market after the adverse results of the clinical trial were released.
 Furthermore, the FDA is currently recommending that all individuals stop taking Belviq or Belviq XR and speak with a health care provider about alternative weight-loss methods and supplements moving forward.

 Slater Slater Schulman LLP is currently evaluating claims by individuals that were potentially injured by their use of Belviq.
-Please call our office at 1-800-251-6990, or fill out the form below, and our office will contact you to discuss your potential claim and provide you with valuable information as to your legal options.
+Please call our office at 1-800-251-6990, or fill out the form on this page, and our office will contact you to discuss your potential claim and provide you with valuable information as to your legal options.